 It makes many new moms worry.
 Many ask how serious it really is – and they wonder whether it can cause permanent baldness.

 Here’s the good news: post-pregnancy hair loss is normal and anti-hair fall shampoo can help you recover your gorgeous locks.
 Post-pregnancy hair loss, also known as postpartum alopecia, affects up to 90% of all pregnant women.
 It can cause women to lose up to 400 hair strands a day.
-It’s a far cry from the normal amount of hairfall, which ranges between 80-100 strands a day.
+It’s a far cry from the normal amount of hair fall, which ranges between 80-100 strands a day.

-But like we said, it’s only a temporary condition.
+But as we said, it’s only a temporary condition.
 Hair goes back to normal after a few months, you’ll see!
 We’ll explain why it happens and what you can do to manage it.
 This article is also for dads who want to learn how to help their wives with post-partum depression.

 Once your baby is born, hormone levels drop dramatically, causing a disruption in the hair’s normal growth cycle, and pushing your lustrous pregnancy hair abruptly into the telogen (or resting) phase, which leads to accelerated hair fall.